The Importance of a Health Care Proxy for College Students

 As a college student, your child will be away from your immediate supervision.
 Accidents or incapacitation may occur during this time that may cause your child to be unable to make health care decisions on treatments.
 This situation may not be a pretty sight.
 The good news is that it can be prevented.
 It is for you to decide whether you want to be reactive to such a situation or very proactive by executing a medical proxy for college students.

-But to be proactive about the health of your child, it is important you get an experienced Long Island health care lawyer to prepare a custom health proxy for college students.
-The wording of the health care proxy must be tailored to allow you access to the medical records and information of your child.
+But to be proactive about your child’s health, you must get an experienced Long Island healthcare lawyer to prepare a custom health proxy for college students.
+The wording of the college student health care proxy must be tailored to allow you access to the medical records and information of your child.
+You must fill up the health care proxy form for college students accurately.

 Benefits of Having a Health Care Proxy for College Students

 Here is a list of benefits when you sign a health care proxy: